 - it is important for teenagers with cancer to work on positive thinking skills and short-term goal setting

-- sadness and worry are normal reactions, but if your teen seems overwhelmed or shows signs of not coping - don't be afraid to talk about this or ask for help
+Sadness and worry are normal reactions, but if your teen seems overwhelmed or shows signs of not coping - don't be afraid to talk about this or ask for help.

-At a time when self-identity and teen friendships are hugely important, other students can quickly classify a teenager with cancer as 'different'.
+At a time when self-identity and friendships are hugely important, other students can quickly classify a teenager with cancer as 'different'.
 This can be due to both the illness and the resulting physical changes from treatment.

 Encourage your teen to work on positive thinking skills and goal setting.
-It is a good idea to involve your teen's school guidance counsellors from the very beginning.
+It is a good idea to involve your teen's school guidance counsellors from the beginning.